 The time has arrived to think differently about security and compliance.
 Compliance is not security.
-In fact, you can be compliant but not secure.
+In fact, an organization can be compliant but still not secure.

 Compliance doesn’t always achieve security.

-Breaking it down to its basics, becoming secure and compliant means securing information assets, preventing damage, protecting it, and detecting theft.
-These are the main mantras and mandates of cybersecurity teams, as they implement frameworks, which are predominantly technical to achieve compliance.
+At its core, becoming secure and compliant means securing information assets, preventing damage, protecting them, and detecting theft.
+These are the main principles of cybersecurity teams, as they implement frameworks, which are predominantly technical to achieve compliance.

-A company can protect its data accordingly if they follow Compliance frameworks and have quality security in place.
-To have proper protection, companies must understand that Compliance is not the same thing as security.
-However, security is a big part of compliance.
+A company can protect its data effectively, if it follows compliance frameworks and maintains strong security practices.
+To achieveproper protection, companies must understand that compliance is not the same thing as security.
+However, security is a major part of compliance.

 What are the Differences Between Compliance and Security?

 Security is a clear set of technical systems and tools and processes which are put in place to protect and defend the information and technology assets of an enterprise.
-Compliance is not the primary concern or prerogative of a security team, despite being a critical business requirement.
-Security can include physical controls as well as who has access to a network, for example.
-Standardized methods and tools provided by specialist vendors make security simpler than compliance.
-Compliance, on the other hand, can be multifaceted and is based on a company’s data type and security processes.
+While compliance is an important business requirement, it is not the primary focus of a security team.

 Compliance and Security Based on Specific Frameworks

-Compliance studies a company’s security processes.
-It details their security at a single moment in time and compares it to a specific set of regulatory requirements.
-These requirements come in the form of legislation, industry regulations, or standards created from best practices.
+Compliance examines a company’s security processes at a given moment in time and compares them to regulatory requirements, which stem from legislation, industry regulations, or best practices.

 HIPAA

-HIPAA (Health Insurance Portability and Accountability Act) applies to companies in the Health Insurance industry.
+HIPAA (Health Insurance Portability and Accountability Act) applies to companies in the healthcare industry.
 It legislates how companies should handle and secure patients’ personal medical information.
-HIPAA compliance requires companies who manage this kind of information, to do so safely.
-The act has five sections, which it calls Titles.
-Title 2 is the section that applies to information privacy and security.
+HIPAA compliance requires companies who manage this kind of information, to do so securley.

 Initially, HIPAA aimed to standardize how the health insurance industry processed and shared data.
 It has now added provisions to manage electronic breaches of this information as well.